Sarojini Naidu: Death

 Naidu died of cardiac arrest at 3:30 p.m.
 (IST) on 2 March 1949 at the Government House in Lucknow.
 Upon her return from New Delhi on 15 February, she was advised to rest by her doctors, and all official engagements were canceled.
-Her health deteriorated substantially and bloodletting was performed on the night of 1 March after she complained of severe headache.
+Her health deteriorated substantially and bloodletting was performed on the night of 1 March after she complained of severe [headache].
 She collapsed following a fit of cough.
 Naidu was said to have asked the nurse attending to her to sing to her at about 10:40 p.m.
 (IST) which put her to sleep.
 She subsequently died, and her last rites were performed at the Gomati River.

 Legacy

 Naidu is known as "one of India's feminist luminaries".
 Naidu's birthday, 13 February, is celebrated as Women's Day to recognise powerful voices of women in India's history.

 Composer Helen Searles Westbrook (1889–1967) set Naidu's text to music in her song "Invincible."
+In 2021-2022, Indian-American composer Shruthi Rajasekar created a large musical work called Sarojini on Naidu's life and the Independence movement, using text from Naidu's poetry and speeches.

 As a poet, Naidu was known as the "Nightingale of India".
 Edmund Gosse called her "the most accomplished living poet in India" in 1919.

 Naidu is memorialized in the Golden Threshold, an off-campus annex of University of Hyderabad named for her first collection of poetry.
 Golden Threshold now houses the Sarojini Naidu School of Arts & Communication in the University of Hyderabad.
+Also, Sarojini Devi Eye Hospital in Hyderabad is named after her.